TimothyByrd/d2rmm_mods_ch/GambleClassItems_CH/README.md

 - 1.2 Fix Assassin weapon class to include.
 - 1.3 Add options to exclude individual weapon classes and armor slots from gambling.
 - 1.4 Add ability to tune gambling odds.
+- 1.5 Add code by lendarker to enable gambling Warlock items